MAGANER/Square-Invaders/README.md

 # Square-Invaders
-terminal based clone of Space Invaders
+terminal based clone of Space Invaders(now with graphical version!)

 So if you know the original Space Invaders, you understand the core conception.<br>
 But there is moment, when game asks to solve simple math task and if answer is correct you get score,<br>